DiaWiki/DiaWiki.GitHub.io/index.markdown

 <a href="https://github.com/DiaWiki/DiaWiki.GitHub.io/edit/main/{{ page.path }}">Request an edit on GitHub</a>

-Hello!
+<h1>Welcome!</h1>

 Please press About from the bar at the side for a description!